 ultrasonic_sensor_with_display_esp32.ino here.
 This sketch uses several libraries: if you have used the previous examples for the display and the ultrasonic sensor, you have the libraries “U8g2” and “Newping” for these already.
 If not, install them via Tools > Manage Libraries (search for their names).

 Connect an USB cable to the ESP32 module and connect the other end to your computer.
 Set the board properties as indicated below (COM port might be different):

 The Port is the active COM port as used when you connect the module (eg. COM1-12, or on Mac OS something like “/dev/tty.usbmodem…” or “/dev/tty.usbserial-…” ).

 Upload the sketch

-Connect a power source to the power module (eg. a 9V battery or USB cable).
+If needed, connect a power source to the power module (eg. a 9V battery or USB cable).
 Run the sketch (press the Upload button ).
 The display should show the distance as read by the sensor.
 If you do not use a display, you can see the distance in the serial monitor, which you can start via the icon in the top right corner.

 If no distance is shown, double check if the Ultrasonic sensor is connected to 5V and if the power module is connected to a power source (either a battery or a USB cable).

 If there is no Wifi connection, the led on the ESP32 module will keep blinking.
 Review the ouptut of the connection process in the serial monitor.